ruuda/blog/posts/zero-cost-abstractions.md

 Generated code
 --------------

-The only proper way to reason about the cost of these abstractions, is to inspect the generated machine code.
+The only proper way to reason about the cost of these abstractions is to inspect the generated machine code.
 Claxon comes with a `decode` example program, which I compiled in release mode with Rustc 1.13 stable.